 The article also included a portion of an official statement released by Pixar:

-In looking into the tax changes a bit more (source - B.C.
-Provincial Budget Tax Changes), it appears that the corporate tax rate was originally set to rise to 11% (from 10%) in April of 2014, but a change noted that the rate would increase a year earlier in April of 2013.
+In looking into the tax changes a bit more (source – B.C.
+Provincial Budget Tax Changes — UPDATED: Link removed as it is no longer active), it appears that the corporate tax rate was originally set to rise to 11% (from 10%) in April of 2014, but a change noted that the rate would increase a year earlier in April of 2013.
 Keep in mind that Pixar Canada may not have been paying the existing 10% rate currently as new businesses are often given tax incentives as a way to attract new companies to the area.
 It could be that their existing, larger tax credits were expiring and Vancouver was no longer able to offer them a sizable enough credit to keep Emeryville satisfied with the deal.
-Again, these are only speculations that we are exploring based on the Variety article and we certainly don't claim any of this to be the reason that Pixar Canada has closed.
+Again, these are only speculations that we are exploring based on the Variety article and we certainly don’t claim any of this to be the reason that Pixar Canada has closed.

 We have always been fond of Pixar Canada and its quaint qualities that mirror the larger Emeryville studio in its earlier days.
 Although the studio may have been smaller in scale, the quality of the work was always astounding.
 We certainly can say that the talented team at Pixar Canada will be missed – they were an amazing group of people that were extremely kind and supportive, and they will be sorely missed in our eyes.